JCJC’s Pharmacy Technology Program is Accepting Applications

 Students will learn pharmacology, pharmaceutical compounding, dosage calculations, pharmacy management, pharmacy law, therapeutic classification of drugs, drug use and abuse, trade and generic nomenclature, medical transcription abbreviations, and health care devices utilization.
 Through classroom and laboratory instruction, students will learn methods of drug preparation, packaging and distribution, and the function and services provided by retail and hospital pharmacies.
 The technician will be prepared to transcribe physician orders, prepare, dispense, and deliver orders, prepare admixtures of intravenous solutions, maintain inventory control, replenish pharmaceutical supplies, maintain patient records, and communicate effectively with patients, other health care providers, and third party insurance agencies.
 Practical experience in community clinical and retail settings will enhance the learning experience.

 Graduates of this program will have the skills necessary for employment as technicians under the direct supervision of a registered pharmacist.
-They will be qualified to assist and support pharmacists in providing health care and medications to patients in retail settings, hospitals, home health care, nursing homes clinics, nuclear medicine settings, and compounding pharmacies.
+They will be qualified to assist and support pharmacists in providing health care and medications to patients in retail settings, hospitals, home health care, nursing homes clinics, and nuclear medicine settings.
 Non-traditional employers will also include medical insurance companies, drug wholesale companies, medical computer software vendors, and drug manufactures.

 For more information call 601-477-4230, email Mrs. Sanders at firstname.lastname@example.org or visit the website at: http://www.jcjc.edu/programs/pharmacy/index.php Program applications can be found at:. http://www.jcjc.edu/programs/pharmacy/docs/application.pdf